GeonNetwork/geon-ethereum/README.md

 - `npm install`
 - `truffle compile`

-NOTE: The required solc version in OpenZeppelin contracts needs to be manually changed to 0.5.1 to complie.
+NOTE: You may need to manually udpate solc version in Truffle to something higher than 0.5.1 to complie.
 This is temporary.